Do you want to create a client portal in WordPress?

 Want to offer downloadable files to your clients?
-This can be anything from copies of your invoices, to helpful reports and studies, or the stock images you’ve created for the client.
+This can be anything from copies of your invoices to helpful reports and studies or custom graphics you’ve created for the client.

 MemberPress comes with a File Downloads add-on that allows you to offer downloadable content.
 After creating a download, you can add it to any page or post using a shortcode.

 MemberPress will then show a link that visitors can use to download the file.

 You can make the file exclusive to your clients using the plugin’s content protection features or even create personalized downloads for each client.

 For step-by-step instructions, please see our guide on how to manage file downloads.

 2. Training Courses

 You may want to offer courses, workshops, and other training materials to your clients.
 This can add lots of value and convince people to renew their client memberships.

 The good news is that MemberPress is also one of the best WordPress LMS plugins.